shishuwu/webapp/readme.txt

 * JDK version
 	-- Some plugins do not support 1.8 currently, such as findbugs plugin.
 Better use 1.7

+* About Multiple Projects
+	-- Suppose you 3 projects: pro-common, pro-client (rely on common), pro-server (rely on common)

+		-- From original build/integration process: You must have all source code at one local machine.
+			* Then write shell and build one by one.
+			* If you want build each project on "different" machine independently.
+That won't work!!!

+		-- For Maven: You need to setup a "Repository Server" (store private/public jar)
+			* After build common, it will upload its jar to Server. [goal: install]
+			* Other projects rely to common, could get latest common from the Server.
+Then do the build
+			* (Different project could be in different machines to do build, only need to be aware of the sequence)

+			Note:
+			1. When you change "common" code, you need to run the goal "install" to upload repository and other projects update their reference content.

+			2. If have all code, it will be OK whether you have local repository or not, because you build by own.
+			   But think about this situation: There are 2 team:
+			   -- Platform team: develop common platform tools/jars -- My team >> Alarm module team: develop alarm module which will use platform jars.

+			   The advantage is that:
+			   -- For my team: i do not need to get source code of platform -- Need only set a pom dependency in my projects.
+And maven will get platform jars from repository server.

 ===================================== DONE ========================================

+* 20150613: Multiple projects testing
+	-- Maven: Local Repository
+	-- Jenkins: "Multiple SCMs" plugin (in jenkins)

 * 20150610: Notification with email
 	-- Test successfully using smtp.163.com in Jenkins